cri99/manage-file-java/README.md

 # manage-file-java
-Utility class to simply manage serialization and deserializition Java object to multi-extension file.
+Utility class to simply manage serialization and deserialization of Java objects to multi-extension file.